open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 As with code, `ottl` should aim for readability first.
 This means:
 - Using short, meaningful, and descriptive names,
-- Ensuring naming consistency across functions and converters,
+- Ensuring naming consistency across Editors and Converters,
 - Avoiding deep nesting to achieve desired transformations,
 - Ensuring functions and converters have a single responsibility,
 - Following the DRY principle, avoiding multiple functions doing the same thing.